Brysonm77/CAP5150_ArtifactLink_FinalProject/File Transfer and Results/Logged Results.md

     * 1 Gb = 100% | 76.2 Mb/s | 00:00:13
     * 5 Gb = 100% | 78.0 Mb/s | 00:01:05
     * 10 Gb = 100% | 74.4 Mb/s | 00:02:17

+## Security
+### This section DOES NOT have quantifiable data.
+It consists of observable results